Linux cksum command

 ...or an option:

-Calculate the checksum and bytecount of file.txt and output the values along with the filename.
-Output will be similar to to the following:
+Calculate the checksum and bytecount of file.txt and output the values with the file name.
+Output will be similar to the following:

 1740057581 19 file.txt